 Here’s how our home office looks on a regular basis (except add in lots more papers and mess everywhere for reality’s sake… Marie Kondo and Martha Stewart don’t work here, okay?)

-Now… can you believe this is an office turned guest bedroom using an air mattress?!
+Can you believe this is an office turned guest bedroom using an air mattress?!

 First of all, a moment for that DIY shower curtain art that magically works as an air mattress headboard.
 Happy accidents rock.